Chikadibia Isaac Obiakor

-Lieutenant General Chikadibia Isaac Obiakor MSS DSS CMH IG QS psc(+) GFISMN NPOM (born 18 February 1951) is a retired Nigerian army lieutenant general who until 2010 served as Military Adviser, Assistant Secretary General Office of Military Affairs, United Nations Department of Peace Keeping Operations (UNDPKO), UN Headquarters New York.
+Lieutenant General Chikadibia Isaac Obiakor MSS DSS CMH IG QS psc(+) GFISMN NPOM (18 February 1951 – 27 May 2026) was a Nigerian army lieutenant general who until 2010 served as Military Adviser, Assistant Secretary General Office of Military Affairs, United Nations Department of Peace Keeping Operations (UNDPKO), UN Headquarters New York.
 He retired officially from the Nigerian Army in 2011.

 Previously, he was the Force Commander of the United Nations Mission in Liberia (UNMIL), a position UN Secretary-General Kofi Annan appointed him to in January 2006.

 Early life

-Isaac Obiakor hails from Awka-South Local Government Area in Anambra State, Nigeria.
+Isaac Obiakor hailed from Awka-South Local Government Area in Anambra State, Nigeria.
 He was born on 18 February 1951 in Zaria, Kaduna State, into the family of Mr. and Mrs. Robert Echetebu Obiakor.
 His father was a fireman at the Nigerian Railway Corporation before he joined the Federal Ministry of Works as an Artisan Grade I Engine Driver Water Works until he retired in 1961.
 He was one of the ten children born into the family.

 For his primary school studies, he attended St. Bartholomews Primary School, Wusasa, Zaria, and proceeded to the Nigerian Military School (NMS) Zaria in January 1963.
 By the time he was in Class 3, he was the school high jumper and also played basketball for the school.

 The January 1966 coup took place while he was in school in Zaria.
 He was one of those deployed to help maintain peace during one of the pre-Civil War riots in Zaria in May 1966.

 He was in transit to the East with other students on 27 July 1966 unaware of the counter-coup going on.

 Late C. Odumegwu Ojukwu, then Military Governor of Eastern Region ordered that they should not go back to the North and directed that they should be deployed to government schools in the East where they had military cadet corps.
 Obiakor found himself at Government College Umuahia, where he continued his education up till 1967.

 With the outbreak of the Civil War in 1967, Obiakor fought on the Biafran side, and rose to the rank of captain.
 At the end of the war, he managed to re-establish contact with the Commandant of the Nigerian Military School who immediately intervened to ensure that all the NMS boys who fought on the Biafran side were released without delay and allowed to return to the school to complete their training.

 Obiakor returned to NMS Zaria in April 1970.
 The same year, he wrote his School Certificate Examination as well as the entrance examination into the Nigerian Defence Academy (NDA).
 He passed the exams in May 1971 and was admitted as a member of the 10th Regular Course of the NDA.